MiSTer-devel/C16_MiSTer/README.txt

 - Joystick with swap function
 - Reset procedure has been improved and should be stable now.

+ROM can be loaded from SD card.
+Put boot.rom into C16 folder.
+Content of boot.rom: C1541 + kernal + basic + func_low + func_high
+Each part is 16KB.
+You can load only part of whole ROM, for example only C1541+kernal (JiffyDOS).

 Original ReadMe (has outdated and non-related info):
 -------------------------------------------------------------------------------